Shawnty-z/Movie-Finder-chatbot/README.md

 2. **Genre Processing**: The app maps the user input to TMDB genre IDs
 3. **API Call**: Makes a request to TMDB API to discover movies in that genre
 4. **Random Selection**: Picks a random popular movie from the results
-5. **Response**: Displays the movie title, year, rating, and description
+5. **Response**: Displays the movie title, year, rating, poster, and description

 ## Technical Details